 To keep it live, the game has few short track sections that can not be controllable by players.
 So you just rely on laws of physics instead, to hurl around corners.
 Those parts of the ride are of green color.

 Recommended for: Anyone willing to experience virtual reality’s fun and breath-taking side for a small amount of money.
 Although, those twists and turns, ups and downs may cause a slight nauseous sensation, so act carefully.
+If you are curious about VR apps for Android you could try this one out.

 Available for: Android.